samuelwilliams413/samuelwilliams413.github.io/TG/Players.md

 To determine who acts in what order, at the start of combat each side rolls a d6.
 Whoever rolls highest gos first.
 Sides take turns.

 - If one side is surpised they go second.
-- If one side has a better change to go first they may roll muliple d6 and chose the highest.
+- If one side has a better chance to go first they may roll muliple d6 and choose the highest.
 - Characters on each side act in any order within their turn.

 ## Dual Wielding